-One of the best ways to have your say is by getting involved in our term two officer elections
+One of the best ways to have your say is by getting involved in our officer elections

-- Nominate yourself to become an officer, or;
+- Nominating yourself to become an officer, or;

-- Vote for the people you want to represent future students and influence decisions that will affect you and other students.
+- Voting for the people you want to represent students

-Once elected, these officers are responsible for putting positive changes in place on behalf of RCA students.
+Once elected, these officers are responsible for fighting for positive changes on behalf of RCA students.

 Why should I get involved in RCASU’s elections?